-NOTE: The expansion-card riser 1 can be used only when both the processors are installed.
+NOTE: The expansion-card riser 1 and the x16 link on the riser 2 slot can be used only when both the processors are installed.

 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system.

-3. Holding the touch points, lift the expansion-card riser from the riser connector on the system board.
+Open the system. - 3.
+Holding the touch points, lift the expansion-card riser from the riser connector on the system board.

-Figure 26.
-Removing and Installing the Expansion Card Riser 1
+Figure 18.
+Removing and installing the expansion card riser 1

-- 1. expansion-card riser 1 cage
+- 1. expansion-card riser 1

-- 3. riser guide-back (right)
+- 3. riser guide back (right)

-- 5. expansion-card riser 1 connector
+- 5. connector

-- 2. expansion-card riser 1

-- 4. riser guide-back (left)

-- 6. riser guide (front)